Djdefrag/QualityScaler/README.md

 ### Support for long image lists
 - Replaced the slow and memory hungry GUI list for more images than 100 with a button to Explorer, TODO generalize for Linux

+### Other changes
+- Randomized the input images order to make visual inspection easier

 <!DOCTYPE html>
 <html>
 <body>